undergrad-partner-school

 Retention Rate

-As reported in 2024, the freshman retention rate for Loyola University New Orleans was 77.37%, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for Loyola University New Orleans was 80.06% in 2025, demonstrating the exceptional quality of the educational experience at this institution.

 The graduation rate is another indicator to take into account.
 This rate shows how many students complete their degrees in a certain number of years.
-The six-year completion rate at this institution is 67%, which is considered an above-average graduation rate.
+The six-year graduation rate at this institution stands at 59%.

 Student Body